curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 "Strawberry liquorice, green apple liquorice, guava liquorice, cola liquorice.
 They don't mean anything!" my dad said.

 I could see what he meant, I felt a tickle in the back of my mind that the words were wrong.
+"Strawberry liquorice" sounded almost like "Ireland Argentina", "air water", or "ear eye".
 What's wrong with "strawberry liquorice"?
 We thought about it for a minute and came up with the answer:

 1. Liquorice is a *plant*.
 2. Liquorice is a *flavour* named after the plant.